Keyboard shortcuts

 Motivation

 Newton’s 3/8 rule fits a cubic polynomial through four equally-spaced points per subinterval and integrates it exactly.
-It achieves the same order of accuracy as Simpson’s rule (\(O(h^4)\)) but uses three subintervals at a time, making it useful when the number of subintervals is a multiple of three.
+It achieves the same order of accuracy as Simpson’s rule (\(O(h^4)\)) but uses three equally-spaced subdivisions per panel, making it useful when the number of subintervals is a multiple of three or when more uniform node spacing is preferred.

 Example